 Do you really want to delete project What's Changed??

 Do you really want to delete project Sound and Vision (Channel 4)?

-Do you really want to delete project Victoria Miro?
+Do you really want to delete project Looking for Langston Revisited (Victoria Miro)?

 Do you really want to delete project Needles & Pins?

 Do you really want to delete project Postcards From London?

 Do you really want to delete project Very First Breath: A Film About Hudson Mohawke?

 Do you really want to delete project States of Undress?